tedhchen/ESS-ResearchDesign/gmu_policies.md

 1. TOC
 {:toc}

+### Course Flexibility
+I reserve the right to make changes to the syllabus for the sake of improving the course or accomodating the schedule of external speakers.
+Students will be given ample notice regarding any major changes to the course plan.

 ### Late Policy
 I will deduct one letter grade from a written assignment for each week it is past due.
 I will give no credit for the in class discussion leader assignment.